tensorflow/swift/Installation.md

 ### Requirements

 * macOS 10.15 or later
-* Xcode 12 beta 2 or later
+* Xcode 12.2 Beta 3 or later

 ### Installation